SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

   --input-format PairedEndFastqManifestPhred33
 ```

-##### 2.Verification of sequence quality and number of sequences per sample.
+#### 2. Verification of sequence quality and number of sequences per sample.

 Visualize the qzv file on qiime tools view: https://view.qiime2.org/. qzv file is the visualization format in Qiime2
 ```{r}
 qiime demux summarize \
   --i-data paired-end-demux.qza \